Do you have a tendency to "bleed before you're cut"?

-This tendency – which one of my favorite psychologists, Dr. Kathy Platzman, refers to as “Awfulizing” — isn’t very constructive.
-Not only does it create a sense of alarm and emergency that can trigger a stress-cycle, but it models that behavior for your kids.
+If you fear that you might lose your hand after a simple paper-cut, that tendency – which one of my favorite psychologists, Dr. Kathy Platzman, refers to as "Awfulizing" -- isn't very constructive.
+Not only does it create a sense of alarm and emergency that can trigger a stress-cycle, but it teaches your kids that every campfire should be treated as a five-alarm fire.

-So if this tendency to worry about how bad things are MIGHT get sounds familiar to you, here’s a two part tip that can help.
+So if the tendency to worry about how bad things MIGHT get sounds familiar to you, here's a two part tip that can help.

-- Step 2: Re-Direct.
-When you notice that you’re worrying about what “might” happen, ask yourself, “what is most likely to happen?”
+When you notice that you're worrying about what "might" happen, ask yourself, "what is most likely to happen?"
 Rather than planning for the worst possible scenario, try to change your focus to what is actually happening in the moment.
+Ask yourself, what is actually in your control?
+What further information do you need before you jump to conclusions?